M-Z-5474/Housing-Price-Prediction/README.md

 - Evaluate model performance using MSE and R²
 - Visualize predictions and identify patterns in real-world data

-## 📎 Future Improvements

-- Add feature engineering (e.g., polynomial regression)
-- Try advanced models like Random Forest or XGBoost
-- Deploy the model with Streamlit or Flask

 ## 🧠 Learnings